groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/modify/jpeg.en.md

     # feature loop
     - title: "Modify Existing Signatures"
       content: "Modifying previously added signatures is a common task.
 Use the modification process to update the content, appearance, position, and other properties of a signature."

+    # feature loop
+    - title: "Signature Deletion"
+      content: "Our solution fully supports all operations related to signatures.
+Removing various types of signatures from a document is a simple process."

   code_samples:
     # code sample loop